bottler/iisignature/doc.md

 > This does preliminary calculations and produces an object which is used for calculating log signatures of *d*-dimensional paths up to level *m*.
 The object produced is opaque.
 It is only used as an input to the `basis`, `info` and `logsig` functions.
 >
-> It is a capsule or, on old versions of Python, a CObject.
+> It is a capsule.
 It cannot be pickled.
 This means that if you are using `multiprocessing`, you cannot pass it between "threads".
 You can run the function before creating the "threads", and use it in any thread - this works because it is fork-safe on non Windows platforms.
 On Windows, the function will be run separately in each background "thread".
 >
 > The calculation can take a long time when *d* or *m* is large.
 The Global Interpreter Lock is not held during most of the calculation, so you can profitably do it in the background of a slow unrelated part of the initialization of your program.
 For example:
 >